uclaacm/hackschool-f19/session-5-backend-async/README.md

 Are you going to wait for your water to boil before you start washing your veggies?

 No!
-We don't need to stare at our water boiling!  and as engineers and cooks, we're all about efficiency here.
+We don't need to stare at our water boiling!
+As engineers and cooks, we're all about efficiency here.

 What we want to do is start boiling the water, and while the water is boiling, we start washing the veggies.